Marketing Ploy: See If You Can Spot Them in These 8 Examples

 The Gruen Effect

 Victor Gruen is a designer who created the world’s first fully enclosed retail mall.
-Before Gruen’s design, walkways were utilized to connect the single-story buildings to construct the first commercial mall.
+Before Gruen’s design, walkways were utilised to connect the single-story buildings to construct the first commercial mall.

 Gruen did an excellent job of bringing together a variety of stores (all under one roof), but the result was a confusing supermarket.